How to edit film.

 Telling a Story

-Being a film editor is more than knowing the different types of cuts or making sure the audio and visual match up just right.
+Being a film editor is more than knowing the different types of cuts or making sure the film and visual match up just right.
 A video editor has to have an editing style, a way of showing a story that makes it that much better.
-Whether it’s a short film, a music video, or two-hour epic, key edits can make that 120 minutes just fly by.
+Whether it’s a short film, a film video, or two-hour epic, key edits can make that 120 minutes just fly by.

 This is why editors have to be a student of suspense films, a coach of comedy, and a honcho of horror.
 If you’ve never seen a movie, you probably won’t make much of an editor.
 Of course, even if you’ve seen every Oscar winner for best editing over the past two decades, it doesn’t mean you’ll be a great editor, either.
 Especially if you don’t know why they won.